SGYEJI888/bandlab-juce-audio-fx/README.md

 # BandLab JUCE Audio FX

+**JUCE-based Real-Time Audio Effect Processor (Gain + Delay, WIP)**

-This is a work-in-progress real-time audio processor built with JUCE and C++.
+This is a work-in-progress C++ project to explore real-time audio processing using the JUCE framework.
-It tests basic Gain and Delay effects to explore audio buffer handling for BandLab’s Audio Core context.

-## TODO
+**How it works:**
+- Takes live audio input
-- Implement Gain (basic volume control)
+- Applies Gain (volume control)
-- Implement Delay (simple echo buffer)
+- Adds a simple Delay (echo) buffer
+- Outputs the processed audio in real-time

+This helps me learn how audio buffers and real-time DSP work, inspired by BandLab’s Audio Core.

+**Next:**
+- Add sliders for real-time control
+- Record a short demo video
+- Expand with more FX or a simple MIDI sequencer